pyglet/pyglet/doc/programming_guide/windowing.rst

 are several benefits:

-* You can load font and other resources from the constructor, ensuring the OpenGL context has already been created.
+* You can load font and other resources from the constructor, ensuring the rendering context has already been created.
 * You can add event handlers simply by defining them on the class.
 The :py:meth:`~pyglet.window.Window.on_resize` event will be called as soon as the window is created (this